Naomi Westerman finds much to think about when reviewing Nina Raine’s new play, Consent

 Consent plays in repertoire until 17 May at the National Theatre.

-Image is of Adam James (Jake) and Priyanga Burford (Rachel) in Consent by Nina Raine.
+The image in the text is of Adam James (Jake) and Priyanga Burford (Rachel) in Consent by Nina Raine.
 Photo by Sarah Lee.
 It shows Rachel at the centre of the photograph, she is sitting on a sofa and holding a bottle of wine.
 She’s looking up at a figure who can just be seen on the right hand side of the picture.
 Jake is behind her putting on a coat.
 Everything behind them is in darkness.